milofultz/tinybrainfans/wiki/Programming/Testing/test_driven_development.md

 Using the brittle implementation, our tests are coupled with the implementation of the code we are testing, which will lead to problems if these global imports or functions like {{fetch|Fetch API}} ever change.

+This example uses {{Jest}} and their mock functions, but any mock function that allows introspeection and testing will do.

 **getTaxRate.test.js**

 ```javascript